Current River Conditions

 Age Restrictions

-- Half & Full Day Scenic Float (Class II) – 2+ years old and least 30 lbs: CLOSED
+- Fisher Towers Half & Full Day Rafting (Class II) – 2+ years old and least 30 lbs: OPEN

 Water Conditions & Trip Age Restrictions